ADS4GPTs/ads4gpts-openstandards/Communication Protocols/GPT Ads Targeting Object Protocol.md

 - **undesired_ads**: A free-text or enumerated reference to ads the user does not wish to see.
 - **context**: A summary of the context the ad is going to be in.
 - **num_ads**: The number of ads desired.
+- **style**: The style description of the AI application, defaults to "neutral".

 ---